Katie McKenna delves into what we’re all made of. We are what we eat, after all!

 With this heavy burden hanging over us, it’s not a massive surprise that a lot of us can feel a bit down/low/negative.

 We are what we consume, and we spend our professional lives gorging on a varied range of problems.
-Yes, we are very skilled at solving them, contracting for the possibility of same and offering practical solutions but how do we as a profession, see the positive again.
+Yes, we have skills for solving them, contracting for the possibility of same and offering practical solutions but how do we as a profession, see the positive again.

 Feed your body